 11. Corporation may construct works

-(1) Subject to this Act, the Water Agencies (Powers) Act 1984 and, where required by those Acts, to the approval of the Minister, the Corporation may construct and extend works and from time to time may maintain, improve, alter, and repair the same, and for such purposes may exercise, in addition to the powers conferred by those Acts, the powers conferred by Part 9 of the Land Administration Act 1997 and the Public Works Act 1902 save that Part 9 of the Land Administration Act 1997 and the Public Works Act 1902 shall each be read and construed as though —
+(1) Subject to this Act, the Water Agencies (Powers) Act 1984 and, where required by those Acts, to the approval of the Minister, the Corporation may construct and extend works and from time to time may maintain, improve, alter, and repair the same, and for such purposes may exercise, in addition to the powers conferred by those Acts, the powers conferred by the Public Works Act 1902 except that the Public Works Act 1902 is to be read and construed as though —

-(a) a reference therein to the Minister administering that Act were a reference to the Corporation; and
+(a) a reference in it to the Minister administering that Act were a reference to the Corporation; and

-(b) the provisions of the Water Agencies (Powers) Act 1984 relating to entry onto land and the giving of notice had effect in substitution for the provisions of Part 9 of the Land Administration Act 1997 relating to those matters.
+(b) the provisions of the Water Agencies (Powers) Act 1984 relating to entry onto land and the giving of notice had effect in substitution for the provisions of Part 9 of the Land Administration Act 1997 relating to those matters, in relation to the construction of public works under the Public Works Act 1902.

-Provided that the Corporation shall not exercise any of such powers in any locality, not being situate in a sewerage area where the local government of the district in which such locality is situate is itself desirous of undertaking such works.

 [(2) repealed]

 (3) The Corporation may, at the request of a person or local government and with the approval of the Governor, acquire from the person or local government the whole or part of any sewerage works of that person or local government and all or any property used in connection with those sewerage works on and subject to such terms and conditions as may be mutually agreed.